TostySSB/psychgh/docs/Usage.md

 - Enter the password associated with the aformentioned email account & Psych432 in the `password` field

 - Finally, select the `Login` button below the password field

+## How to become authenticated as a Practitioner

+- Contact those managing the project website at the `email` specified on the bottom of the homepage.